All of the subjects I teach are available online.

-This class is a general class and suitable for all levels of ability – we usually have time for a group chat afterwards for anyone who does not need to dash away.
-I find that these chats are very valuable for deepening the understanding of what Feldenkrais is all about.
+This class is a general class and suitable for all levels of ability – we sometimes have time for a group chat afterwards for anyone who does not need to dash away.
+I find that these chats are very valuable for deepening all our understanding of what Feldenkrais is all about.

 Thursdays @ 6pm

 This is a very gentle class and particularly suitable for anyone with chronic issues with injury, pain, or fatigue.

 £10 per class, or any donation welcome